elementor/elementor/docs/packages/context-menu/context-menu-manager.md

 ## Understanding the usage flow

 The config tree is built as an array because of the need to manage order of groups & items in the tree.
-The manager is built to allow prioritizing built-in element registering new groups over 3rd party registrations.
+The manager is built to allow prioritizing built-in elements groups over 3rd party registrations.
-To better understand that, lets dive into the registration of new groups & the triggering flow works:
+To better understand that, let's dive into the registration of new groups and learn how the triggering flow works:

 ### Registration of new items

-There are two cases for adding items to the context menu. the first case is for built-in widgets & elements in the editor (column, section, containers, widgets) that add items to the context menu, and the second is when a third-party extension/plugin does so.
-Both of them use the same API methods of the contextMenuManager.
+There are two cases for adding items to the context menu.
+The first case is for built-in entities in the editor (sections, columns, containers, widgets, panels, etc.) that add items to the context menu.
+The second one is for third-party extensions/plugins.
+Both of them use the same API methods of the `ContextMenuManager`.

-The built-in element has the priority to register its items first, and also to register the last items too.
-In fact, the built-in element manages the timing of third-parties registration and triggers the entire flow.
+The built-in element has the power to prioritize the registration order of the 1st & 3rd party items and trigger the entire flow.

 ### Triggering the context menu flow

-The element triggers the `GlobalEventHandlers.oncontextmenu` when a right-click or context-menu keyboard key down happens inside the element scope. the `oncontextmenu` calls a function that starts the flow as described:
+The element triggers a [`contextmenu`](https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event) event on right-click or on context-menu keyboard key down, inside the element scope.
+The `oncontextmenu` calls a function that starts the flow as described:

-1. Creates an instance of `contextMenuManager` class.
+1. Creates an instance of `ContextMenuManager` class.

-2. Registers its context menu groups & items, using the `contextMenuManager` API methods.
+2. Registers its context menu groups & items, using the `ContextMenuManager` API methods.

 3. Dispatch a custom event that third-party listens to.

-4. Third-party registers their own groups & items, that will be display after the elements groups.
+4. Third-party registers their own groups & items, that will be displayed after the elements groups.

 5. Then, if needed, the element registers last groups & items (items to be displayed after 3rd parties items).

-6. Call methods `getConfig`, to get the config tree context menu structure.
+6. Call methods `getConfig()`, to get the config tree context menu structure.

 7. Sends the config data to the context menu UI components.